nareshhub/medi_AI_assistant/data/nlu.md

 - what foreign languages are you fluent in?
 - how many languages are you fluent in?
 - how many languages do you know?
-- How many languages do you know?
 - How many languages can you speak?
-- What languages are you fluent in?
 - How many different languages are you fluent in?
 - How many languages do you have knowledge of?
 - What are all of the different languages you can speak?